The Beast Player: The original novel

 When Elin is 18, Leelan learns to fly, a skill unheard of in captive Beasts.
 An Ahlyo approaches Elin.
 He tells her that communicating with Beasts is a mortal sin, and he warns her that allowing Leelan to fly will cause unspeakable disaster.
 That winter, an injured wild Royal Beast named Eku is brought to Kazalumu for treatment.
-Eku mates with Leelan, who becomes the first captive beast to ever become pregnant.
+Eku mates with Leelan, who becomes the first captive beast ever pregnant.

 Elin graduates at the top of her class.
 So that she may continue to care for Leelan, she becomes a teacher at Kazalumu.
 Leelan bears a cub, Alu.
 The elderly Yojeh Halumiya visits Kazalumu to see Alu.
 When the Yojeh and her adult nephew Damiya approach, Eku moves to protect his cub.
 Everyone sees Elin calm Eku with her harp.
 Damiya tries to convince Elin to move herself and Leelan to Lazalu Beast Sanctuary, near the capital, but Elin refuses.

 As the Yojeh returns home, Toda riders ambush her.
 Elin rides Leelan into battle.
 Leelan slaughters the attackers, but the Yojeh suffers a concussion.
 When the Yojeh recovers, she asks Elin to protect her with Leelan.
 Elin refuses.
 Alone with the Yojeh and the Yojeh's bodyguard Ialu, Elin explains that the Yojeh's ancestor designed the Royal Beast Canon so that beasts would never fly, bear young, or become friendly with humans.
 She retells the story the Ahlyo told her.
 The Yojeh decides that she does not need Leelan's protection, but she dies suddenly upon reaching home.
 Her granddaughter Seimiya becomes the new Yojeh.

 The Aluhan is the only person who commands Toda troops, so he is widely suspected of having ordered Yojeh Halumiya's assassination.
 When Yojeh Seimiya rejects his peace offerings, he sends his eldest son Shunan.
-Shunan, who has been in love with Seimiya for years, delivers an ultimatum: In four months, Seimiya must either marry him or meet him in battle on the plain of Tahai Azeh.
+Shunan, who has been in love with Seimiya for years, delivers an ultimatum: In four months, Seimiya must marry him or meet him in battle on the plain of Tahai Azeh.